nick-bratton/susi/README.md

 ## Refactoring Calls to Slack API

 Calls to the Slack API happen in both `slack.js` and `server.js`.
 When possible, this functionality should be compartamentalized.
 Exports should be used to make these calls from the `server.js`.

-## Process Management

-Forever is currently used but there is no non-default logging and reporting implemented.
-On first production run, the scripts stopped executing without forever reporting them as stopped.
-Tests should be written and process management utils like logs/reports should be programmed.